programmersommer/UI-Tests-NET-Web_Apps/README.md

+For Selenium tests you should download driver for you browser and place it in to application folder.
+Currently Chrome driver is used

-You should add references to UIAutomationClient and UIAutomationTypes libraries.
+For WPF/UWP tests you should add references to UIAutomationClient and UIAutomationTypes libraries.

-In XAML code you can set AutomationId property by setting value of AutomationProperties.AutomationId attribute.
+In XAML code of you tested application you can set AutomationId property by setting value of AutomationProperties.AutomationId attribute.

 With help of utility called **inspect.exe** you will be able to find automation id and some other information.